apburt/treeseg/README.md

 make;
 ```

 Also included in treeseg is rxp2pcd, for conversion of REIGL V-Line scan data to .pcd binary format.
-Linux-only, this requires the RiVLIB headers and libraries (downloadable from: http://www.riegl.com/index.php?id=224) to be installed in /treeseg/include/riegl/ and /treeseg/lib/ respectively.
+Compiling this executable requires RiVLIB headers and libraries to be placed in the /treeseg/include/riegl/ and /treeseg/lib/riegl/ directories respectively (these can be downloaded from the Members Area of the RIEGL website, e.g., RiVLIB 2.5.7 64bit Linux gcc55)

 ## Usage